infotroph/ggplotTicks/README.md

 Put scale ticks on all four sides on a ggplot by copying axes from bottom to top and left to right.

 Think of this as a replacement for the panel grid, not a way of adding multiple scales to the same plot.

 Note that this function converts the plot from a ggplot object to a gtable, so build the whole plot first and then call mirror-ticks as the last transformation before plotting.

-Mirror-ticks doesn't (yet) handle multi-panel plots.
-Want to help fix that?